aoelvp94/mlflow-demo/README.md

 ```
 You can try other values for `alpha` and `l1-ratio` parameters to interact with MLFlow service.

-5. Go to http://localhost:88/ to see your new experiment and your runs.
+5. Go to http://localhost:89/ to see your new experiment and your runs.

+If you want to run new experiments on JupyterLab, just go to http://localhost:8877/